mai-thao/spring-playground/spring-kafka/README.md

    1) `POST` a few more messages and see it flows from producer to consumer through the terminal outputs
 8) Terminate the app with: Ctrl + C
 6) Stop the Docker containers with: `docker compose down`

+### How to Build the app
+1) Execute the command `../gradlew build`

+### How to Test the app
+1) Execute the command `../gradlew test`

+_Note: you may see noisy Kafka set up and tear down logs, but you can safely ignore them!
+If the integration test result shows `PASSED` then you're set._